CASE STUDY: Adobe Max 2025

 So: Maintaining a sense of fun was priority number one.
 From that mindset, we thought about how to build a booth experience that connected through type and guided people to our tools.
 After all, very few people come to MAX aching for information about SaaS font management, but most of the thousands of creatives in attendance love typography, and many of them have challenges managing their font library - whether they realize it or not.

+My first task was to develop the overarching narrative that connect every piece of the experience.
 I worked with our Creative Director and Design Lead on several concepts, but everything felt too clunky or disconnected.
 Finally, I asked the question that got us going down the right path: What if the booth is the experience?

 If you build it ...

 I’ve focusing on the booth so far, but our MAX strategy extends well beyond the 20X20 space we occupy in the Creative Park.
 It’s imperative that all aspects of our strategy feel connected from the attendees’ perspective, from pre-event communications to the conference itself and beyond.
-To that end, broke our narrative down into three key layers:

 Our booth, ready to entertain the masses.

-Best of all, the exterior is actually the activity!
+This exterior doubled as our activation - a sort of “Where’s Waldo,” but for fonts.
 I wrote a short quiz that challenged people to identify fonts (multiple choice, just to make it fair), and answer subjective questions such as, “which font would you send to a job interview in your place?”
+The quiz was built through a survey tool and all answers were captured for later use (more on that in a bit).
+Participants received a water bottle with a similar design.

 The quiz also gave us an opportunity to wander around and interview for our annual Adobe MAX podcast.
-The activity provided easy conversation starters and allowed us to meet people in the moment of engagement, which led to some really fun conversations.
+The activity provided easy conversation starters and allowed us to meet people in the moment of engagement, which led to some really fun interviews..

 Me talking.
 When in doubt, put a meme in it.